rafiqhasan/covid-vaccine-alert-India/readme.md

 9. Double click covid_alert_whatsapp_exe.exe follow on-screen instructions for one time auto configuration

 ## Release History:
+Release 1.16 ( 14th May - 02:11 PM IST ):
+- Created a simple UI for the application

 Release 1.15 ( 11th May - 10:46 PM IST ):
 - Whatsapp alert also shows the available slots at a center
 - Also added feature, alert shows any slot available in future from today's date( not just today's availability )